 2. Blend

-- Using an immersion blender, blend the sauce until smooth.
-Alternatively, you can blend the sauce in a regular blender as well.
+- Blend the sauce using an immersion blender until smooth.
+Alternatively, you can blend in a regular blender as well.

 3. Strain the sauce (optional)

-For velvety smooth texture, I love straining the sauce through a fine-mesh sieve.
+For velvety smooth texture, we love straining the sauce through a fine-mesh sieve.
 If you don’t mind bits and pieces of tomato and skin, you can skip this step.

 - Pour the sauce into a fine-mesh sieve sitting over a large bowl.
-Use a spatula to press the mixture into the sieve to release as much sauce as possible.
+Use a spatula to press the mixture into the sieve to release as much liquid as possible.

 4. Add butter

-- Stir in the butter, then allow the sauce to cool.
+- Stir in the butter, then allow to cool.
 Transfer the sauce to an airtight container and refrigerate.

 - You can double or triple this recipe, then freeze or can it for later use.

-- I like to freeze it in individual-sized portions so I can pull out the amount I need.
+- We like to freeze it in individual-sized portions so we can pull out the amount we need.
 Heavy-duty freezer bags make it easy to do that.
 You can also pour the sauce into ice cube trays which makes it easy to thaw.
 Just drop the frozen cubes into a skillet or saucepan and heat until melted.
 Or these souper cubes are beyond convenient for freezing the sauce in 1/2-cup or 1-cup amounts!

 - Cherry tomato pasta sauce is a great recipe to can using the water bath method.
 Fill a sterilized jar with a tablespoon of lemon juice, then add the tomato sauce, leaving a 1/2 inch of headspace at the top.
 Boil the sealed jar for 35 minutes in a large pot of water with a canning rack in the bottom.
 It’s important to follow proper procedures when canning at home to prevent foodborne illness.